Boredom at Work

 At nearly half the price, the R100 delivers 90% of what beginners need.
 Its educational features actually help you learn photography faster.
 The money saved can go toward lenses or accessories.

-If you plan to create YouTube content, vlogs, or any video alongside photos, the Z50’s tilting screen, better video specs, and built-in stabilization justify the premium.
+If you plan to create YouTube content, vlogs, or any video alongside photos, the Z50 II’s vari-angle screen, 4K 30p uncropped video, subject-detection AF, and built-in stabilization justify the premium.
+You’ll also want a solid webcam for video calls if you work from home.

 The smart move: Try both cameras in a store.
 Feel them in your hands.
 Navigate their menus.
 The “right” camera is the one that feels intuitive to you.
 Brand loyalty matters far less than personal fit.